Chrriis/DJ-Native-Swing/DJNativeSwing/Release/readme.txt

 public static void main(String[] args) {
   NativeInterfaceHandler.init();
-  // Here goes the rest of the initialization NativeInterfaceHandler.runEventPump();
+  // Here goes the rest of the initialization
 }

-The last call is blocking.
-It expects the application to call System.exit(int).

-If you want to use the shaping mode for native components (cf the demo), you need the JNA files "jna.jar" and "jna_WindowUtils.jar" in your classpath.
+If you want to use the shaping mode for native components (cf the demo), you need "jna_WindowUtils.jar" in your classpath.

 3. Any tutorial or demo?